gregberge/svgr/README.md

 ### Ref

-Setting this to `true` will allow you to hook into the ref of the svg components that are created by exposing a `svgRef` prop
+Setting this to `true` will forward ref to the root SVG tag.

 | Default | CLI Override | API Override  |
 | ------- | ------------ | ------------- |